Praqma/helmsman/docs/desired_state_specification.md

 Optional : No.

-Synopsis: provides data about your k8s cluster.
+Synopsis: provides settings for connecting to your k8s cluster and configuring Helm's Tiller in the cluster.

 Options:
 - kubeContext : this is always required and defines what context to use in kubectl.
 Helmsman will try connect to this context first, if it does not exist, it will try to create it (i.e. connect to a k8s cluster) using the options below.